pallyj/boltc/README.md

 Even in its early stages, Bolt is blazing fast.
 Bolt runs the factorials example 25 times faster than nodejs (!), 4.9 faster than rust, and with the margin of error from C.

-Bolt will be as fast a C in CPU-bound tasks, faster than Rust and Javascript in IO-bound tasks, and significantly faster than javascript in memory-bound tasks.
+Bolt will be as fast C in CPU-bound tasks, faster than Rust and Javascript in IO-bound tasks, and significantly faster than javascript in memory-bound tasks.

 ## Using